muratk5n/thirdwave/en/README.md

 ---

-Chilean contitution proposal rejected; on weightier matters people's ideas are a reflection of their thought leaders, and those leaders probably thought the prop was trying to bite more than it could chew.
-Chilean existing consitution dates back to Pinochet era, I'm sure their left see it as fascist, but the political consensus wasn't ready for this kind of change.
+Chilean contitution proposal rejected; thought leaders there probably thought the prop was trying to bite more than it could chew.
+Chilean existing consitution dates back to Pinochet era, I'm sure their left see it as fascist, the political consensus however wasn't ready for this change.

 ---